Last Updated: 06 March 2025

-Public Policy Ph.D. with decades of experience managing projects, teams, and people.
-Expertise in conducting rigorous quantitative analysis of green technology diffusion – including complexity-focused computational modeling.
+Public Policy Ph.D. with more than a decade of experience in research, teaching, and management.
 Field knowledge of global and United States domestic energy systems and policy.
+Expertise in quantitative analysis of green technology innovation system.
 Technical, communications, and capacity-building skills.
-Passionate about uncovering and applying data-driven insights.
+Passionate about uncovering data-driven insights for the public good.

 EDUCATION